m-bo-one/Stalker_GAMMA_MBo_Addons/mods/Arena_Rebalance/README.md

  - add weapon and armor condition degradation (configurable in MCM), more interesting to play when gun is not shooting and you do not see anything in helm xD
  - added "non grata" limit for totalizator to avoid be rich just sitting on arena (not possible to abuse via saves)
  - added Boar vs Pseudosodog (currently 5:1 unfortunatelly, but will be fixed by bet coefficient later)
+ - added DLTX/DXML
+ - change agro mechanics for arena enemy, so right now much more better agro on player

 ### Currently working on:
  - add more mutant fights